tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/authorize-with-azure-active-directory.md

 # Authorize with Azure Active Directory

 Azure Storage provides integration with [Azure Active Directory (Azure AD)](/azure/active-directory/fundamentals/active-directory-whatis) for identity-based authorization of requests to the Blob and Queue services.
-With Azure AD, you can use role-based access control (RBAC) to grant access to your Azure Storage resources to users, groups, or applications.
+With Azure AD, you can use role-based access control (RBAC) to grant access to blob and queue resources to users, groups, or applications.
 You can grant permissions that are scoped to the level of an individual container or queue.

 To learn more about Azure AD integration in Azure Storage, see [Authorize access to Azure blobs and queues using Azure Active Directory](/azure/storage/common/storage-auth-aad).

 For more information on the advantages of using Azure AD in your application, see [Integrating with Azure Active Directory](/azure/active-directory/develop/active-directory-how-to-integrate).

 > [!TIP]
 > Authorizing access to blob and queue data with Azure AD provides superior security and ease of use over other authorization options.
-For example, by using Azure AD, you avoid having to store your account access key with your code, as you do with Shared Key authorization.
+When you use Azure AD to authorize requests make from your applications, you avoid having to store your account access key with your code, as you do with Shared Key authorization.
 While you can continue to use Shared Key authorization with your blob and queue applications, Microsoft recommends moving to Azure AD where possible.
->
-> Similarly, you can continue to use shared access signatures (SAS) to grant fine-grained access to resources in your storage account, but Azure AD offers similar capabilities without the need to manage SAS tokens or worry about revoking a compromised SAS.
->
-> For more information about Azure AD integration in Azure Storage, see [Authorize access to Azure blobs and queues using Azure Active Directory](/azure/storage/common/storage-auth-aad).
+For more information about Azure AD integration in Azure Storage, see [Authorize access to Azure blobs and queues using Azure Active Directory](/azure/storage/common/storage-auth-aad).

 ## Use OAuth access tokens for authentication